DynaMIT-uib/DynaMIT_1D/README.md

-# DynaMIT_1D
+# 1D simulation of dynamic magnetosphere-ionosphere-thermosphere coupling

-1D simulation of dynamic magnetosphere-ionosphere-thermosphere coupling
+Python code for 1-dimensional simulation of dynamic magnetosphere-ionosphere-thermosphere coupling.